SUICIDAL THOUGHTS, AND WHAT TO DO ABOUT THEM

 Š Nickel toxicity.
 This is a nickel level of about 0.07 mg% or greater.
 This is often associated with a type of depression that can lead to suicidal thinking.
 When the nickel is removed, the suicidal thoughts also often subside, amazingly.

-sodium/potassium ratio or a four lows pattern.
-These both indicate chronic stress on body and often in the brain as well.
+A low sodium/potassium ratio or a four lows pattern.
+These both indicate chronic stress on the body and often in the brain as well.